Exploring the Great Outdoors: 5 National Park Honeymoon Ideas

 Location: Washington, about 80 miles west of Seattle.

-Can't Miss Experience: A day hike in Hoh Rainforest, one of the few temperate rainforests in the U.S. Stroll lush, moss-draped terrain right beside meandering glacier-fed rivers.
+Can't Miss Experience: A hike in Hoh Rainforest, one of few temperate rainforests in the U.S., where lush, moss-draped terrain meets meandering, glacier-fed rivers.

 Resources: http://www.nps.gov/olym/index.htm